rajangdavis/osvc-rest/README.md

 ## Performing Session Authentication

-1. Create a custom script with the following code:
+1. Create a custom script with the following code and place in the "Custom Scripts" folder in the File Manager:

 ```php
 <?php